samuell/scicommander/README.md

 ## News

+- **Aug 16, 2024:** Version 0.4 released, which is a complete rewrite of the tool in Go, with some cool new features such as the ability to detect output files automatically.
 - **Nov 9, 2023:** Version 0.3.3 released, with a new command, `scishell`, that
   allows you to run commands more like in a normal shell (only adding  `i:` before input files and `o:` before output files), instead of running it